Excavated Rotherham Red sandstone at the Newman School |

 Walking up to the school, I discovered that the headmaster was on site and, having explained my interest in photographing the school and that I was also a geologist, I was given permission to look at the area where the Rotherham Red sandstone was being excavated to enable the construction of a new extension.

-Although I was standing at quite a distance from the excavated rock faces, from my photographs that I took using the zoom lens on my Canon PowerShot G7 X Mark II camera, I can see that the lower part of the exposure - approximately 4 ½ metres high - was composed of massive sandstone but the upper section was very flaggy.
+Although I was standing at quite a distance from the excavated rock faces, from my photographs that I took using the zoom lens on my Canon PowerShot G7 X Mark II camera, I can see that the lower part of the exposure - approximately 4 ½ metres high - is composed of massive sandstone but the upper section is very flaggy.

 Taking advantage of my permission to photograph the rear elevation of the school, I took advantage of my proximity to the rock waste tip to take a sample, before leaving the site and heading back to West Bawtry Road, where another milepost is set against a large retaining wall built in a Triassic red sandstone of unknown provenance.